 Are You Breaking the Law When You Haul Your Snowmobile?

 There's a fresh layer of snow blanketing the ground and a few free days on the calendar.
-It's time to ride!
+It's time to ride.
 But, resist the temptation to tuck the snowmobile in the back of the pick-up and hit the trails.

 Trailering or towing your sled illegally can lead to some hefty fines and put other motorists at risk of an accident if the machine is not properly secured or hangs over the end of the truck's open tailgate.
+You should always make sure you're protected with an affordable snowmobile insurance policy.

 Transporting a Snowmobile Legally